Murder of Christie Marceau: Murder

 Christie in reaction to her mother's scream had woken up and run up the stairs, only to be confronted by Chand.
 She was subsequently kicked in the chest by Chand, falling back down the stairs.
 Getting back up, Christie ran out the back door, across the rear deck to the back gate, and tried to unlatch the gate.
 Chand caught up to her, stabbing her in the left side of the face, causing Christie to collapse on the deck.
-She was stabbed an additional ten times by Chand, before the knife blade bent 90 degrees and became useless.
+She was stabbed an additional ten times by Chand before the knife blade bent 90 degrees and became useless.

 Christie's mother had left her daughter and Chand to call 111.
 Her mother subsequently found Christie on the deck, still breathing, but Christie's injuries were too severe and she died in her mother's arms before emergency services could arrive.
-Chand remained at the scene until police arrived.
+Chand remained at the scene until the police arrived.
 When asked by one officer what he was doing at the house, he replied "[for] reprisal", and when further asked why his hands were shaking, he replied, "It's not easy to kill someone, is it?"
 He then asked officers if it was all right to listen to his iPod.
 He was subsequently arrested for Christie's murder.